RubenGres/blog/src/posts/ainerds.md

 I used to use AnythingV5 quite a while ago and clearly noticed the biases.
 I since moved to Dreamshaper4 for my go-to model when [Bernat](https://cunicode.com) introduced me to it on [https://wtfood.eu/about/](wtfood.eu), and the difference is really noticeable.

-## PonyDiffusion: From Fandom to Technical Innovation
+## PonyDiffusion: My Little Pony and AI Innovation

-One of CivitAI's most successful models emerged from an unexpected source: the My Little Pony fan community.
+One of CivitAI's most successful models emerged from an unexpected source: the My Little Pony (MLP) fan community.
 PonyDiffusion, initially trained on MLP fan art, evolved into one of the platform's most popular and technically sophisticated models.

 What makes PonyDiffusion particularly noteworthy is its creator's commitment to rigorous methodology and transparent documentation.
 The developer spent weeks manually scoring over 30,000 images to implement human preferencesimilarly to RLHF (Reinforcement Learning from Human Feedback) for language models.